Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/generate-cs-api-from-actions.md

 Input Action Assets allow you to **generate a C# class** from your action definitions, which allow you to refer to your actions in a type-safe manner from code.

-This removes the need to manually look up Actions and Action Maps using their names, and also provides an easy way to set up callbacks.
+This removes the need to manually look up Actions and action maps using their names, and also provides an easy way to set up callbacks.

 > [!NOTE]
 > This is an alternative workflow to [project-wide actions](./about-project-wide-actions.md), and provides a different way to access the actions defined in your action asset.